-- When the employee will first present in their gender. - When name changes and official records will be changed. - How and when colleagues will be informed of the change. - How information will be managed and by whom. - When the employee will start using facilities relating to the gender to which they are transitioning or identify. - Time off that may be required for medical or surgical treatment, and/or possible side effects. - Whether time off will be taken before returning to work in the acquired gender.
+- When the employee will first present in their acquired gender. - When name changes and official records will be changed. - How and when colleagues will be informed of the change. - How information will be managed and by whom. - Time off that may be required for medical or surgical treatment, and/or possible side effects. - Whether time off will be taken before returning to work in the acquired gender.

 Additionally, the employee may wish to request temporary or permanent adjustments which will support their transitioning process.
 Suggestions for workplace adjustments should be led by the employee.
-The manager should consider such requests empathetically, and can use the Reasonable Adjustment Guidance to support.
+The manager should consider such requests empathetically, and can use the Reasonable Adjustment Guidance to support and guide the conversation.
 Any agreed adjustments can be recorded on the reasonable adjustments form, being mindful of confidentiality.
 Under no circumstances should information be passed to anyone else without the express permission of the employee who is transitioning.